ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/comp-services.md

 ## Selection of technology for computational kernel integration

-Since the  a central purpose of the SIM-CORE platform is to allow users to add user-defined algorithms, the technology preselection was based on the criterion that xxx.
+Since a central purpose of the SIM-CORE platform is to allow users to add user-defined algorithms, the technology preselection was based on the criterion that xxx.

 Modern scientific libraries and solvers span a broad range of programming languages, are typically very specialized, have many dependencies to